Topography

 The Topographical Tapestry of Budapest

 Budapest, often referred to as the “Heart of the Carpathian Basin,” is strategically nestled at the core of this geographical region.
 This positioning places it on an age-old route that bridges the Transdanubian hills with the expansive Great Plain.
-To give a perspective on its location, Budapest is 216 kilometres (134 mi) southeast from Vienna, 545 kilometres (339 mi) south of Warsaw, 1,565 kilometres (972 mi) southwest of Moscow, 1,122 kilometres (697 mi) north of Athens, 788 kilometres (490 mi) northeast of Milan, and 443 kilometres (275 mi) southeast of Prague.
+To give a perspective on its location, Budapest is 216 kilometers (134 mi) southeast of Vienna, 545 kilometers (339 mi) south of Warsaw, 1,565 kilometers (972 mi) southwest of Moscow, 1,122 kilometers (697 mi) north of Athens, 788 kilometers (490 mi) northeast of Milan, and 443 kilometers (275 mi) southeast of Prague.

 Buda castle at blue hour